dart-lang/site-www/src/tools/diagnostic-messages.md

   sdk: '>=2.1.0 <2.4.0'
 ```

-In the package that has that pubspec, code like the following generates
+In the package that has that pubspec, code like the following produces
 this diagnostic:

 {% prettify dart tag=pre+code %}